zpratikpathak/Fake-News-Detection/README.md

 *Machine Learning Model* folder contains dataset and a ML model which will predict the News whether it's True or False.
 Navigate to 'Machine Laerning Model' folder for more information.

+# Built with
+For backend : _Python3_ , Azure Function
+For frontend: Javascript, Html, CSS

+# How to Deploy?
+Refer to 'Azure Function\readme.md' file.